drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 to analyze the model\'s power output, system performance and energy benefits.
 The major findings are summarized below.

--   The light beam focused on sequentially arranged filtering tubes of the optimum diameter without a gap using a Fresnel lens combined with a PV module integrated with a heat exchange can be employed to a resourceful photo energy conversion.
-This is one novelty of our study that light ray moves equal distance while propagating inside the tubes and distribute uniformly, but many other researchers, as far as our understanding, were conducted by other forms of a channel.
+-   A light beam focused by a Fresnel lens on sequentially-arranged filtering tubes of the optimum diameter without a gap, together with a PV module to which a heat exchanger is attached, can be employed as a resourceful photo energy conversion system.
+It is one novelty of our study that the light rays travel equal distances while propagating inside the tubes and distribute uniformly.
+Many other researchers, as far as it is our understanding, have used other forms of channel.

 -   Using the optical data for the nanoparticles\' different loading